GuruCharan94/gurucharan94.github.io/_drafts/2020-04-18-basic-language-concepts-of-go-continued.md

 excerpt: ""
 ---

+In this post, we will understand how to control the flow of code with if conditionals, for loops, switches and defers.

 ## Loops in Go

 - Go has only one looping construct, the `for` loop.
 The basic for loop has three components separated by semicolons.